EPAM

 Investment Risk Disclosure

-Worst-Case Scenario: The worst-case scenario involves a continuation of the current downtrend, where AI adoption accelerates, leading to client budget reallocations away from traditional IT services, causing EPAM's revenue growth to turn negative and margins to contract further.
-This could trigger a wave of analyst downgrades and a loss of the remaining investor base.
-In this scenario, the stock could re-test and break its 52-week low of $89.25, representing a potential downside of approximately -8.5% from the current price of $97.59, with further declines possible if the technical breakdown leads to a new leg down towards the $70-$80 range, implying a total loss of -20% to -30%.
+Worst-Case Scenario: The worst-case scenario involves a continuation of the current downtrend: AI adoption accelerates, leading clients to cancel or shrink projects, causing revenue growth to turn negative and margins to collapse further.
+This could trigger analyst downgrades and a loss of institutional confidence.
+In this adverse scenario, the stock could breach its 52-week low of $73.06 and test levels implied by a sustained earnings depression.
+From the current price of $80.68, this represents an immediate downside of approximately -9.5%, with potential for a -35% to -40% decline if the business deterioration is severe and prolonged.